mikecokina/elisa/README.rst

   :alt: rv_fit.svg
   :align: center

 Another approach is to use implemented fitting method based on `Markov Chain Monte Carlo`.
-Read data output requires more analytics skills, some minimal expirience with MCMC since output is not simple dictionary of values but it is basically descriptive set of parameters progress during evaluation of method.
+Reading data output requires minimal expirience with MCMC since output is not simple dictionary but a descriptive set of parameters progress during evaluation of method.

-Following represents minimalistic base code which should explain how to use mcmc method and how to read outputs.
+Following represents minimalistic code which should explain how to use mcmc method and how to read outputs.

 .. code:: python